-A brand new community space called Ebury Edge filled with shops and a café will be temporarily in place while the renewal of Ebury Bridge Estate progresses.
+A new community space called Ebury Edge filled with shops and a community café is temporarily in place while the renewal of Ebury SW1 progresses.

-Local businesses and entrepreneurs are being encouraged to join this new pop-up, which will also feature affordable work spaces, gardens and a play area for children.
+Local businesses and entrepreneurs are being encouraged to join this new pop-up, which also features affordable work spaces, a community garden and a community space.

-Construction could begin in January 2020 and be completed by Summer 2020, and it is expected to be open for around five years.
+Completed in October 2020, Ebury Edge is expected to be open for around five years.

-You can read more about Ebury Edge by heading to eburyedge.com
+You can read more about Ebury Edge, and register interest in using the space, by heading to eburyedge.com.